elgopher/unitron/README.md

 Tests can do whatever they want - they can use any function provided by Picotron.
 For example, they can draw on screen.
 The effect will not be visible, because tests are executed in a separate process.

+When assertion inside test failed, the test is stopped immediately.
+Functions stop and no more code is executed from the test.
+If test had more assertions they are not executed.
+If test had more subtests they are not executed as well.
+Parent test is marked as failed, as well as parent of the parent (all way up to the root).
+On the other hand, parent's subtests are executed normally.

 [Back to TOC](#test-api)

 test